Chef Job Outlook

 Chef Job Outlook, Forecasts and Facts

-- In 2017, restaurant sales reached a record $799 billion, the seventh consecutive year of real growth in restaurant sales.
+- In 2019, restaurant sales projected to reach $866 billion, the seventh consecutive year of real growth in restaurant sales.

 Getting the Culinary Career You Want